Luke-Fanguna/FoodForLesser/docs/concurrency.md

  	INSERT INTO grocery_list (list_name, user_id) VALUES (:list_name, (:user_id)) RETURNING id ->

 In this instance, the exact same select query would retrieve different rows due to the other transaction inserting a grocery list, resulting in a phantom read.
 This can be avoided by making the transaction serializable, so that that transactions run one at a time.

+## 3. Case 3 - Read Skew in distribute list - /{list_id}/distribute (POST)
+In our distribute list endpoint, we first grab all of the item_id's from the grocery list items table and then use those item_id's to find the stores where those items are cheapest.
+We use a for loop to run an individual query to find the result for each individual item.
+This could cause inconsistencies if updated item price entry transactions are entered while we are getting the results of all the items.

+ 	SELECT item_id FROM grocery_list_items WHERE list_id = :list_id ->

+ 	        <- UPDATE crowdsourced_entries SET price = 3 WHERE item_id = 4

+   	loop{
+ 	SELECT store_id, item_id, price FROM crowdsourced_entries WHERE item_id = :item_id ORDER BY store_id asc ->
+  	}

+In this instance, we may get inconsistent data from when the transaction initially started because we are looping through the item_id's.
+We could fix this by aggregating our tables first so that we could use a group by statement and find the lowest price with MAX() rather than separating the query into two.